-MIDI (MIDI CHANNEL AND MIDI Control Changes)
+MIDI (MIDI CHANNEL, MIDI Control Changes, MIDI Phantom Power)

-The mixer has couple MIDI INPUT and a MIDI TRHU port.
+MSLM has couple MIDI INPUT and a MIDI TRHU ports.

-One midi INPUT connector is placed on the back of the mixer, the other on the front panel out of convenience of connection.
+One 7 PIN midi INPUT connector is placed on the back of the mixer, the other on front panel out of convenience of connection.
 They are internally wired in parallel, so they must be used only one at time.